andrecrumedy/Data-Pipelines-Pocket-Reference/Environment Set-up/mysql_data_setup/readme.md

 >Notes

-- The book reccomends AWS documentation on how to use Amazon RDS set-up a MySQL instance.
+- The book reccomends AWS documentation on how to use Amazon RDS to set-up a MySQL instance.
 It also provide the query which creates and populates this database.
 - The author does not provide instructions on connecting and querying this MySQL instance.
 The AWS documentation does give guidelines on connecting and querying using MySQL Workbench GUI appplication.

 > `Upcoming Improvements`